 31-230.
-Prisoner spendable accounts; fees
+Prisoner spendable accounts

 - A. The director shall establish a prisoner spendable account for each prisoner.
-All monies that are received by a prisoner and that are not required to be deposited in another account shall be deposited in the prisoner's spendable account. - B. The director shall adopt rules for the disbursement of monies from prisoner spendable accounts. - C. If the court has ordered the prisoner to pay restitution pursuant to section 13-603, the director shall withdraw a minimum of twenty per cent, or the balance owing on the restitution amount, up to a maximum of fifty percent of the monies available in the prisoner's spendable account each month to pay the court ordered restitution. - D. The director may establish by rule a fee for any deposits made to a prisoner spendable account.
-The director shall deposit, pursuant to sections 35-146 and 35-147, any monies collected pursuant to this subsection in the department of corrections building renewal fund established by section 41-797. - E. Before a prisoner's discharge, the state department of corrections may withdraw from the prisoner's spendable account any applicable fees prescribed by title 28 or the department of transportation's rules for the issuance of either a driver license or a non-operating identification license to the prisoner, if eligible.
+All monies that are received by a prisoner and that are not required to be deposited in another account shall be deposited in the prisoner's spendable account. - B. The director shall adopt rules for the disbursement of monies from prisoner spendable accounts. - C. If the court has ordered the prisoner to pay restitution pursuant to section 13-603, the director shall withdraw a minimum of twenty per cent, or the balance owing on the restitution amount, up to a maximum of fifty per cent of the monies available in the prisoner's spendable account each month to pay the court ordered restitution. - D. The director may establish by rule a fee for any deposits made to a prisoner spendable account.
+The director shall deposit, pursuant to sections 35-146 and 35-147, any monies collected pursuant to this subsection in the department of corrections building renewal fund established by section 41-797.